jberkenbilt/qfs/README.md

 For `push` and `pull`, all prompts are structured so that `y` is the safe answer.
 That helps protect against muscle-memory `y` responses to abnormal situations such as conflicts.

+The `pull` operation modifies an in-memory copy of the site's database as last known by the repository and pushes it back to the site.
+The file then represents the repository's concept of the site's contents, which includes changes just pulled but not other changes that haven't yet been pushed.
+This makes a subsequent pull not include the files that were just pulled without causing it to revert local changes that haven't been pushed.

+The original hope was that `push` could incrementally update its local copy of the repository's database and push that back, but this turns out to be impractical.
+When you do a `put-object` in S3, the only way to get the object's granular timestamp is to do a `list-objects-v2` on the just-uploaded object since `put-object` doesn't return the timestamp, and `head-object` returns it with second-granularity instead of millisecond-granularity.
+It's not that efficient to call `list-objects-v2` on lots of individual keys, so instead, we just re-traverse to update the database.
+That traversal is done with the old database as a reference, so `head-object` is only called on newly created files.

 # Comparison with qsync